ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 * [Connections on 2-bundles](#ConnectionOn2Bundle).

-With that in hand we then revisit the discussion of connections on ordinary bundles: by associating to each bundle with connection its corresponding _curvature 2-bundle with connection_ , we obtain a more refined description of connections on bundles, one that is naturally adapted to the construction of [[curvature characteristic form]]s in the [[Chern-Weil homomorphism]]:
+With that in hand we then revisit the discussion of connections on ordinary bundles.
+By associating to each bundle with connection its corresponding _curvature 2-bundle with connection_ we obtain a more refined description of connections on bundles, one that is naturally adapted to the construction of [[curvature characteristic form]]s in the [[Chern-Weil homomorphism]]:

 * [Curvature characteristics of 1-bundles](#CurvatureCharacteristicsI).